In online heart disease community forums out there, it’s not uncommon for this discussion question to pop up:

 What are the basics that should be immediately visible to responders?

-Coronary artery disease survivors who are taking anti-platelet medications like Plavix after having had coronary stents implanted must carry a clear “Do Not Stop Plavix” warning.
+Coronary artery disease patients who are still taking anti-platelet medications like Plavix, Brilinta or Effient after having had stents implanted must carry a clear warning like: “Do Not Stop _____” (insert name of your anti-platelet meds)

 If possible, your medical I.D. tag should also be engraved with your name, your hometown (in case you are traveling when that fateful collapse strikes you), your date of birth, your major medical condition or any serious allergy, and current contact information to reach your next of kin.